One train an hour.

 “People often change,” I say.
-And pause for emphasis.
+A pause for emphasis.
 “But memories of people can remain…”

 My father stands for a moment.
-I wonder if my quotes have touched him in some way.
+I wonder if I’ve touched him in some way.
 Maybe I’ve affected him too much?

-“Yes, okay, well let’s see about getting you on that train back home…”
+“Yes, well let’s see about getting you on that train back home…”

 “Been away, is it?” he says.